Best Bologna Porticoes: Stroll Through History

 Portico of Via Saragozza on the way to San Luca Basilica

-9. The moving: Portico del Treno - Barca area
+9. The Moving: Portico del Treno - Barca area

 Outside the city center, made only in 1962 but still on the UNESCO World Heritage list of candidates.
-This portico reminds a leaving train and it's the symbol of the Barca neighborhood.

-10. The musical: Teatro Comunale - Piazza Verdi
+10. The Musical: Teatro Comunale - Piazza Verdi

-Teatro Comunale was the most astonishing Renaissance mansion in town.
-Then it was destroyed by the fury of the people and now it's one of the best theater in Bologna.
+Then it was destroyed by the fury of the people and now it's one of the best theaters in Bologna.

 Listen up: the rehearsals are boosted on the outside and you can hear them under the portico.